It is essential to understand the components of a typical enterprise deployment topology.

-The following topics describe the types of requests handled by the hardware load balancer in an enterprise deployment.
+The following topics describe the types of requests that are handled by the hardware load balancer in an Enterprise Deployment:

 For more information about the purpose of specific virtual host names on the hardware load balancer, see Summary of the Typical Load Balancer Virtual Server Names.

-The load balancer provides high availability by ensuring that if one Web server goes down, requests will be routed to the remaining Web servers that are up and running.
+The load balancer provides high availability by ensuring that if one web server goes down, requests are routed to the remaining web servers that are up and running.